FREE TRIAL UPGRADE!

 Introduction

-This Fact File explains the history and elements of the SmartWay Partnership Program, one of the first carbon reduction programs in the EPA suite.
-Often referred to as simply “SmartWay,” this program puts in place means to measure, benchmark, and improving freight transportation efficiency.
-SmartWay is such a strong leader in advancing supply chain sustainability that it is used as a model for international training and technology verification and used as the foundation for emission reduction regulation in California.
+This Fact File explains the history and elements of the SmartWay program, one of the first carbon-reduction programs in the Environmental Protection Agency (EPA) suite.
+Often referred to as simply “SmartWay,” this program puts in place means to measure, benchmark, and improve freight transportation efficiency.
+SmartWay is such a strong leader in advancing supply chain sustainability that it's used as a model for international training and technology verification as well as the foundation for emission-reduction regulations in California.

 Background

-EPA initially rolled-out the SmartWay program in 2004, to improve energy efficiency, reduce greenhouse gases (GHG) and air pollutant emissions, and improve energy security of the ground freight movement system by improving fuel mileage (reducing the amount of fuel burned).
-There are two primary ways that businesses participate in the SmartWay Program, by becoming a transport partner and by using SmartWay verified technology.
+EPA initially rolled out the SmartWay program in 2004 to improve energy efficiency, reduce greenhouse gas and air pollutant emissions, and improve energy security of the ground freight movement system by improving fuel mileage (reducing the amount of fuel burned).
+There are two primary ways that businesses participate in the SmartWay Program: becoming a transport partner and using SmartWay-verified technology.

 EPA’s SmartWay Transport Partnership provides a method for organizations to set and achieve freight supply chain sustainability goals.
-The program provides credible tools, data, and standards that can be used to measure and benchmark reductions.
+The program provides credible tools, data, and standards to measure and benchmark reductions.
 This program includes partners from three areas of transport: freight shippers, carriers, and logistic companies.

-The SmartWay Program verifies innovative technologies, that reduce fleet air emissions and fuel use.
-EPA verifies aerodynamic devices, idling reduction equipment, and low rolling resistance tires.
+The SmartWay Verified Technology Program verifies innovative technologies that reduce fleet air emissions and fuel use.
+EPA verifies aerodynamic devices, idling-reduction equipment, and low-rolling resistance tires.
 In addition, EPA has a separate verification class for tractors and trailers equipped with defined combinations of EPA-verified technologies.
-An added business benefit of using these verified technologies, is the fuel cost savings that transport companies quickly realize.
+An added business benefit of using these verified technologies is the fuel cost savings that transport companies quickly realize.

-The SmartWay technology verification process is so well defined and trusted that it has been included by reference in regulatory action in California.
-California Air Resource Board (CARB) uses SmartWay verification to meet the requirements of the Heavy-Duty Vehicle Greenhouse Gas Emission Reduction Regulation.
-With some exceptions, this rule requires the use of several SmartWay technologies (such as low-rolling resistance tires and aerodynamic devices) on trailers and tractors that operates in California.
+The SmartWay technology verification process is so well defined and trusted that it's included by reference in regulatory action in California.
+The California Air Resource Board (or CARB) uses SmartWay verification to meet the requirements of the Tractor-Trailer Greenhouse Gas regulation.
+With some exceptions, this rule requires the use of several SmartWay technologies (such as low-rolling resistance tires and aerodynamic devices) on trailers and tractors that operate in California.

 Applicable laws & regulations